SystemsApproach/security/tls.rst

 authenticate servers and, optionally, clients.
 All of that is limited to the handshake protocol.

-Encryption of data between client and server is is performed by TLS’s *record protocol*, described in more detail below.
-Because the handshake protocol in TLS 1.3 requires encryption after the first two messages, the record protocol actually comes into play at step 3 above, even before we get to sending any application data.

 :numref:`Figure %s <fig-tls-hand>` shows the handshake protocol at a